zontasticality/ping-llm/main.typ

 The key to creating this simulator is to require it to have enough structure to be able to swap our the internal code running on each node, but not too much to where you are unnecessarily over-specifying the simulator.
 I imagine this would look something like a base data structure defining a way for programs associated on nodes in a graph to discrete-time talk to each other, i.e. describing the baseline of UDP/TCP graph where two programs on two different nodes can dial each other.
 You then use the optimizer to find a simulation program that infers this base structure (including the simple program on each node), and tries to match a dataset.
 Somehow this would have to be made in such a way where you can trade-off speed for simulation accuracy for downstream tasks.

 Once you have a good simulator, you can start doing RL to find policies.
 We don't even need to run the simulator with special algorithms in it directly, we can just use the universal optimizer to say 'find me a program that optimizes some local reward function for a node' (lets say, it allows connections fast).
 Then you also have an adversarial mode where you use the optimizer to, given the good local rationality program, try to reduce some global utility metric (i.e. via surveillance, free loading, etc.).

-That adversarial loop suggests an arms race unless the simulator is constrained.
-In practice the "universal optimizer" would need hard limits: explicit privacy budgets, communication costs, and verifiable audit trails, otherwise the optimizer could find brittle solutions that look good only inside the simulation.
-A practical near-term path is to build a coarse but testable simulator that matches basic latency and routing statistics (the same signals shown in the evaluation figures) before trusting it for protocol design.

-If the simulator cannot reproduce the timestamp effect or the live ping distribution match, it is not yet a safe foundation for policy search.
-The goal is not to find a perfect world model, but one that is honest about its assumptions and makes its blind spots visible.
+The details are then what the utility metric is.
+There are some obvious things to optimize for: latency to connect to nodes, speed at which data can be retrieved, likelihood of correlating traffic to source/destination from various attacker vantage points, etc. Assuming you can define a _reasonable_ global utility metric however, (probably much easier than solving the alignment problem), in theory entire protocols should be able to pop out, anything from cryptocurrencies for proper incentivization to onion routing to cryptographic protocols could pop out of this simulation-based optimization process, maybe.
+I suppose the only way to figure out is to try.
+For me at least, I'm not sure how much I want to try to make the FOOM machine, but it most definitely is attractive from an applications perspective to be able to skip the decades of research needed to make distributed systems practical and jump strait to the 'best' solution we can find.

-= Reflection
+= Conclusion

-Building Ping-LLM makes it clear that the hardest part is not just modeling, but measurement discipline.
-The evaluation figures are small but grounding: they show where the model picks up temporal structure, where it struggles to predict failures, and whether it captures the spread of RTTs rather than a single average.
-The next iteration should keep tightening the loop between data collection, evaluation, and model changes, so each new capability can be defended with a concrete, repeatable signal.
+Ping-LLM was a fun project.
+The hardest part was getting the data and actually getting started trying to run and iterate on an LLM.
+It was helpful to switch to a cloud provider like modal as the Unity cluster is a little clunky to use.
+(I did wrack up at least 40\$ in compute costs though).
+From this pilot project I think overall the idea of using a transformer network to predict network properties seems solid.
+I may want to make a few more evaluations though.
+The next step is to scale up, train for longer and on more diverse data (the whole RIPE Atlas is on the table, as well as any bandwidth datasets I can get my hands on).
+I think it may also be possible to scale up to 1B parameters, who knows.
+Overall, this feels like a promising research direction and I will definitely continue down this path in the future.
+Future research will focus on scaling this approach to larger models and better datasets, as well as actually testing out training in an distributed, adversarial, and privacy-preserving environment.

 #bibliography("bibliography.bib")